SOUTHWORTH

 The Approval Process

-There are two paths to getting authority approvals...
+There are two paths to attaining development approvals...

 1. COMPLYING DEVELOPMENT is a FAST TRACK APPROVAL PROCESS

-The state government bought in a fast track process in 2008.
-If your proposed works ticks all the NSW State Government set of rules – known as “Exempt & Complying Development” – if we can tick all the boxes for: zone, size of lot, floor areas, landscape areas, side setbacks, rear setbacks, front setbacks, heights limits.
+The NSW state government bought in a "fast track" process in 2008.
+If your proposed works ticks all the Government's set of rules – known as “Exempt & Complying Development” – if we can tick all the boxes for: zone, size of lot, floor areas, landscape areas, side setbacks, rear setbacks, front setbacks, heights limits.
 Southworth Architects can explain if your brief will or won't comply.
 Architectural drawings, Structural Engineer drawings, builders insurances and other requirements dependent on your site.
 All is submitted to either the Council's Certification department or a Private Certifier (PCA).
 Upon the certifier issuing a Complying Development Certificate, then a builder or an owner builder can begin building.
 If your development doesn’t comply with the controls for Complying Development.
 A Development Application (DA) through council & a Construction Certificate (CC) is then required.

 or